GrantQuick/Quickify/README.md

 ## Getting Started
 You will need to create and register an application with Spotify.
 Once an application has been created, you will need the **client_id** of the application, the **client_secret** of your application, and the username associated with your Spotify account.

-You will also need to create and register an project with YouTube, and
+You will also need to create and register a project with YouTube.

 ### Creating a Spotify Application
 Follow the instructions at https://developer.spotify.com/documentation/web-api/quick-start/ to create a new Spotify application and acquire your **client_id** and **client_secret**.
 You can use https://localhost/ as a redirect URL.